• Speeder charged with DWI

 She was issued an appearance ticket for Manchester Town Court at a later date.

-Page 2 of 4 - • Woman collapses after accident
+• Woman collapses after accident

 PHELPS — A Wolcott woman collapsed following a motor vehicle accident Oct.
 22, Ontario County sheriff’s deputies.